 Albuquerque, NM 87110

 Phone: (505) 830-3764

-It’s important to always check with your local county or city when buying a mobile home.
+It’s important to check with your local county or city when thinking about buying a mobile home in New Mexico.
 You can find a list of all the floodplain, planning and zoning departments on the New Mexico Regulation and Licensing Department: Construction Industries and Manufactured Housing Division site.
 It includes name, address and phone numbers covering the entire state.

 Setting Up Your Mobile Home

 One interesting fact we found about setting up your mobile home in the state of New Mexico is the requirement that if you want to set up your own mobile home or install the foundation yourself, you must first pass a homeowner’s examination for set-up and foundation before you will be issued a permit.
 According to the New Mexico Regulation and Licensing Department: Construction Industries and Manufactured Housing Division, the exam must be taken at one of their offices, and there is a $50 fee, you must make at least a 70% on the test, and there is a fee everytime you retake the test.

 Once you have purchased your mobile home, you will need to make sure it is titled correctly as personal property.
 If buying a new mobile home, your dealer must title the home BEFORE it is moved to its permanent location.
 Just like in many other states, the mobile home titling process is similar to titling a vehicle.
 This is done through the New Mexico Motor Vehicle Department.

 If the mobile home is placed on a permanent foundation and its wheels removed, it is essential to contact the local county assessors office and have the title deactivated.
 Once this is completed the land and home will be assessed as real property.
 The following requirements must be met before the Motor Vehicles Department will deactivate the title:

 - The title is free and clear of all recorded liens and encumbrances.